North-West-Wind/ShortCircuit/README.md

   - Changing input/output sides
 - Duplicate the circuit and place down multiple of them.
 Check if any of them run correctly.

 If you confirm that a circuit is consistently buggy, please also include the circuit in the bug report.

+## Plans
+- Span large circuit generations across multiple ticks to avoid completely freezing the game
+  - 1 chunk per tick?
+- Create different renders for different integrated circuits

 ## Inspiration
 This mod is inspired by another mod, Compact Machines, and real world computer engineering.